 How My Mindset Helped Me Let Go and Not Stress

 One of the first things the company I hired to clean my site was to NOT touch it.
 Otherwise, they might not be able to clean it appropriately.

 Unfortunately, I typically write 2 articles per week (which had to be dumped while they cleaned my site).
 And I had planned to make some changes to my site that week, which couldn’t be done.
 This one event changed my entire week and pushed off a bunch of work that I wanted to get done (that I’m still catching up on as I write this).

 Yet I didn’t let it bother me.
 I couldn’t do anything about it, had done what I could, so chose not to stress over it.
 And I chose to work on other things.

 There was a time when I would have stressed over it every day – maybe even given myself an ulcer.
 But what point is there in that?
 I chose to move on and let go of it.
 And the reason I was able to do it is because I’ve paid such close attention to my mindset, which created within me the ability to make that choice.

 You too can choose to be less stressed, regardless of what’s going on in your life.
 If this girl – who once carried stress around like it was a badge of honor – can do it, then so can you.

-Get started now by making downloading 5-Minute Stress Solutions.
-In this free resource, you’ll learn how to manage (even prevent) stress, take control of your thoughts, and cultivate a mentally resilient mindset.
-5-Minute Stress Solutions will help you to: (1) drastically reduce your stress levels, (2) feel calmer and more in control, (3) be more self-confident.
+Get started now using 5-Minute Stress Solutions.
+In this free resource, you’ll learn how to manage (even prevent) stress, take control of your thoughts, and cultivate a mentally resilient mindset (so that you can feel calm, confident and in control).
+Grab your copy here: